FrankoTheFreak/Sudoku-Solver/README.md

   <img src="other/thumbnail.jpg" width="550" height="500"/>
 </p>

-## Solving Sudoku can be frustating unless you have a script that can solve it for you
+## Solving Sudoku can be frustating :persevere:
+## Unless you have a script that can solve it for you :smile:

   https://user-images.githubusercontent.com/90572543/186939484-83311c05-03c8-4bae-9e95-2fd57caf64a8.mp4